auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 ## Validate scopes {{{ data-action=code data-code="ScopeAuthorizeAttribute.cs" }}}

-The JWT middleware verifies that the Access Token included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.
+The JWT middleware verifies that the access token included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.

 Create a class called `ScopeAuthorizeAttribute` which inherits from `System.Web.Http.AuthorizeAttribute`.
 This Authorization Attribute will check that the `scope` claim issued by your Auth0 tenant is present, and if so it will ensure that the `scope` claim contains the requested scope.